 - Inability to focus

 There are several diagnoses for Bipolar Disorders, including bipolar I disorder, bipolar II disorder and cyclothymic disorder.
-Diagnosis involves understanding your child’s baseline behaviour and comparing it to their behaviour now.
+Diagnosis involves understanding your child’s baseline behavior and comparing it to their behavior now.

-Teens with Bipolar Disorders are at risk for other issues such as substance abuse, ADHD, anxiety, behavioural problems, and increased suicide risk.
+Teens with Bipolar Disorders are at risk for other issues such as substance abuse, ADHD, anxiety, behavioral problems, and increased suicide risk.